Vishwambari: Structure and Lakshana

 It is the 6th rāgam in the 9th chakra Brahma.
 The mnemonic name is Brahma-Sha.
 The mnemonic phrase is sa ra gu mi pa dhu nu.
 Its ' structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):

 Shuddha rishabham, antara gandharam, prati madhyamam, shatsruthi dhaivatham and kakali nishadham are the notes used in this scale, other than shadjam and panchamam.
 As Vishwambari is a melakarta, by definition it is a sampoorna rāgam (has all seven notes in ascending and descending scale).
 It is the prati madhyamam equivalent of Hatakambari, which is the 18th melakarta scale.

-Janya rāgams

-Vishwambari has a few minor janya rāgams (derived scales) associated with it.
-See List of janya rāgams for full list of rāgams associated with Vishwambari.

-Compositions

-A few compositions set to Vishwambari are: